 - Proof of ownership - current tax bill or receipt, recorded deed, etc.;

 - Evidence property is principal residence - voter registration card, etc.

-Applications for the Tax Freeze must be filed by April 5th each year.
+Our office begins accepting applications to freeze taxes at the current amount due every October, and the deadline to apply for Tax Freeze is the following April 5.
 New applicants must come to our office, but no appointment is required.
-Bring the required documents to the Office of the Trustee and please arrive by 3:00pm.
-If you need additional information concerning the program, please feel free to call us with any questions at (615) 862-6330.
+Bring the required documents to the Office of the Trustee and please arrive by 3:00 p.m.
+If you need additional information concerning the program, please feel free to call us with any questions at 615-862-6330.